13 makeup, hair and nail products you can get now from Amazon's Holiday Beauty Haul | CNN Underscored

 Covergirl Trueblend So Flushed High Pigment Blush & Bronzer ($5.04, originally $7.20; amazon.com)

-This compact blush in the shade Sweet Seduction features all-day comfortable wear, and is highly pigmented to give you the ultimate rosey look.
+This compact blush in the shade Sweet Seduction features all-day comfortable wear, and is highly pigmented to give you the ultimate rosy look.

 Oat milk is no longer just for your lattes.
-This paraben- and sulfate-free dry shampoo won’t leave behind a white residue or perfume-y smell, and is ultra-gentle to help protect hair and absorb oil without drying your scalp.
+This paraben- and sulfate-free dry shampoo won’t leave behind a white residue or perfumy smell, and it’s ultra gentle to help protect hair and absorb oil without drying your scalp.

 Rimmel Scandaleyes Waterproof Gel Liner Pencil in Black ($2.78, originally $4.99; amazon.com)